 With this known, let’s go back a second to the meaning of “push.”
 There are two communication technologies: push and pull.
 The difference is that in push it is the server that sends the query, while in pull it is we who consult the server.
 Think of it as follows: there are applications that to refresh them we have to pull (pull) down with your fingers, such as Twitter or Gmail.
 While in others, like WhatsApp, it is the application itself that informs us that a friend has sent us a new message.

 It is important to be clear that although these types of notifications are more frequent on mobile devices, they are also increasingly used on the Internet.
 Through a subscription system, brands are enabled to send you to push notifications.
+This setup can be managed by the agency you hire for android app development services.

 Why take advantage of push notifications